cognitive-metascience/.github/README.md

 ## Papers and preprints

+-   Rorot, W., & Miłkowski, M. (2023, December 13).
+Empirical evidence in conceptual engineering, or the defense of 'predictive understanding'. <https://doi.org/10.31234/osf.io/a2v4u>

+> In this draft (currently under review) we argue for the use of empirical evidence from digital philosophy in the practice of conceptual engineering, and provide a proof-of-principle by discovering an engineering the concept of 'predictive understanding' hitherto overlooked by philosophers working on understanding, but present in scientists' discourse.

 -   Hensel, W. M., Miłkowski, M., & Nowakowski, P. (2022).
 Without more theory, psychology will be a headless rider. *Behavioral and Brain Sciences*, *45*, e20. <https://doi.org/10.1017/S0140525X21000212>

 > In this commentary to Yarkoni's paper, we argue that psychology needs more explicit theory development, which can start from fairly mundane claims.